Find Trade Colleges

 Job Outlook for Retail Salespersons

-In the United States, there were 4,602,500 jobs for Retail Salesperson in 2016.
+There were about 4,602,500 jobs for Retail Salesperson in 2016 (in the United States).
 New jobs are being produced at a rate of 1.7% which is below the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Retail Salesperson by 2026.
-Due to new job openings and attrition, there will be an average of 670,300 job openings in this field each year.
+The BLS estimates 670,300 yearly job openings in this field.

 undefined